 - As the weather becomes drier, keep up with watering.
 Even highly drought-tolerant plants need irrigation.
 Water large cacti, for example, once a month and agave and yuccas every three weeks.
 Be sure to water most garden plants regularly.
-Try using a Rain Wand for easy watering.
+Try using a Dramm Water Wand for easy watering.
 Pair it with a Gilmour® Flexogen Hose for maximum kink resistance.

 - Water lawns – Check irrigation systems.
 Fix clogs and broken sprinklers.
 Adjust spray heads.
 Begin watering if weather warms but only after soil has partially dried.
 Check with your local water department or cooperative extension service for lawn watering guidelines.

 - Now is a perfect time to start planning on how you are going to save water in your landscape, if you haven’t already.
 Installing or retrofitting an existing irrigation system to utilize the most up-to-date technology will help you save water.
 Grangetto’s can help you make the SMART WATER CHOICE in your landscape.
 Call us or stop by your favorite location so we can help!
 Here are some water saving devices

 - Did you know that you could SAVE up to 30% on Your WATER BILL?
 Consider replacing old irrigation systems with updated water efficient weather based systems from HUNTER® Irrigation.
 Replace your old outdated nozzles with HUNTER® MP Rotators.
 On sale this month!

 - Be sure to follow your local watering restrictions and guidelines

 Pests to Watch out For